Renault Arkana Review 2023 | Top Gear

 Advertisement - Page continues below

-The latter transmission is a strange thing to find on a hybrid SUV – it’s usually used in racing cars, and does away with such fripperies as the clutch to remove friction and energy losses.
+The six-speed automatic transmission employed here is a strange thing to find on a hybrid SUV: it’s usually used in racing cars, and does away with such fripperies as the clutch to remove friction and energy losses.
 It would normally be a rough shifter, best suited to full bore acceleration, but Renault’s trick set-up uses one of the electric motors to smooth those shifts out.
-Strangely, one of the company’s engineers came up with the idea and persuaded his bosses to sign it off by building a working model out of Lego.

 How does the car drive?